JOURNAL OF GENTRY GENEALOGY

 Willard Gentry

 Note.
 This article was originally published with a Part B. Addendum to "Gentrys of Essex County, England".
-All of the material in that addendum has now been consolidated with its parent article, the re-publication of which coincides with the re-publication of this article.
+All of the material in that addendum has now been consolidated with its parent article (issue A, 2006), the re-publication of which coincided with the re-publication of this article in 2007.
+It is now being re-published a second time with revisions.
+These arise from the recent availability online of images of the original parish records for many churches in Essex.
+This has provided more information than previously available which has resulted in a number of changes in proposals for family relationships.

 Introduction